theoitssurabaya/Mini-SCADA-System/PLC System/README.md

 1. Ensure the E-Stop is pressed or all motors are commanded to a full stop via the Node-RED dashboard.
 2. Unplug the AC Power Cable to de-energize the Mean Well PSU, safely cutting power to the PLC, drivers, and sensors simultaneously.
 3. Stop Node-RED on the SCADA Server.

+## Maintenance & Restore to Baseline (Penetration Testing)
+Since this system is used for penetration testing, components may be compromised, misconfigured, or crashed.
+Use the following procedures to restore the system to a clean baseline.

+### 1. Omron CP2E PLC (via CX-Programmer)
+* **Maintenance**: Regularly back up the `.cxp` project file before testing.
+Verify that the physical Safety Reset button is functioning correctly.
+* **Restore to Baseline**:
+  1. Connect your secure laptop to the Omron PLC via Ethernet or USB.
+  2. Open the clean `OmronSCADA_CXProgrammer.cxp` project in CX-Programmer.
+  3. Go Online with the PLC (Ctrl+W).
+  4. Switch the PLC to PROGRAM mode to halt execution.
+  5. Download the clean program to the PLC (Program > Transfer > To PLC).
+  6. Switch back to RUN/MONITOR mode.
+This purges any rogue ladder logic or manipulated memory states injected by attackers.